mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 :-----:|:-----:|:-----:
-SSO Configuration|In each Organization|In the Admin Organization Claimed Domains|In each Organization|In the Admin Organization SCIM|IDP Groups = Mixpanel Teams|IDP Groups = Mixpanel Linked Organizations
+SSO Configuration|In each Organization|In the Admin Organization Claimed Domains|In each Organization|In the Admin Organization SCIM|IDP Groups = Mixpanel Teams|IDP Groups = Mixpanel Linked Organizations*

+\* With Shared SSO, SCIM cannot manage Mixpanel Team membership.
+Team membership will need to be managed manually.

 ## Setting Up Shared SSO